VictorMatthews/personal-website-template/README.md

 # personal-website-template

-This is a template for a personal website with a desktop and mobile menu
+This is a template for a personal website with a dynamic desktop and mobile menu

 ## Create a template of this as a new repo